 This means you basically have to get most of the rewards and not miss out on events and codes to reach level 100.
 If you are missing levels at the end of the season you can buy 1.000xp for 250gems.

-How do I optimize for grinding to level 100?
+How do I optimize for grinding to max level?

 First of all, keep an eye on the events that come out with XP rewards, we post articles every time with decklists and hints.
 Some of these events are very short-lived, not even spanning a full week.
 Also, bookmark this article to make sure you have all the codes when the end of the season approaches.